lvgl/docs_old/tr/index.md

 - Use 2 display buffers and flush the buffer with DMA (or similar periphery) in the background
 - Increase the clock speed of the SPI or Parallel port if you use them to drive the display
 - If you display has SPI port consider changing to a model with parallel because it has much higher throughput
-- Keep the display buffer in the internal RAM (not external SRAM) because LittlevGL uses it a lot and it should have a small access time
+- Keep the display buffer in the internal RAM (not in external SRAM) because LittlevGL uses it a lot and it should have a small access time

 ### How to reduce flash/ROM usage?
-You can disable all the unused feature (like animations, file system, GPU etc) and object types in *lv_conf.h*.
+You can disable all the unused feature (such as animations, file system, GPU etc.) and object types in *lv_conf.h*.

-IF you are using GCC you can add
+If you are using GCC you can add
 - `-fdata-sections -ffunction-sections` compiler flags
 - `--gc-sections` linker flag